OpenBioAPI/openbioapi/README.md

 ## Next Goals

-- automate IBM validator runs
+- automate IBM validator runs and versioning of results
+- automate periodic re-acquisition/update of specs that are provided by the creators
 - add specs for the [Global Core Bioinformatics Resources](https://globalbiodata.org/what-we-do/global-core-biodata-resources/list-of-current-global-core-biodata-resources/)
 - add Ensembl spec
 - add BiGG spec